Cody Jinks coming to Walmart AMP in May

-Tickets will go on sale to the public Friday, March 11 at 12 p.m. preceded by both of his presale offers for the Fam Club and Flockers.
+Tickets will go on sale to the public Friday, March 11 at 12 p.m. preceded by both of his presales offers for the Fam Club and Flockers.

 “Rogers, Arkansas, let’s make this a night to remember,” said Jinks.
 “Have a great time and let it be the start of many more shows in the future.
 It is always an honor to play a show, and I cannot wait to thank you for that opportunity and thank you for your hard-earned time and money that you sacrifice to see us play.”